 11 Winter Car Maintenance Tips

-Perhaps the first frost has already coated your windshield, or an early snow has dusted your driveway.
-As you adjust to the chill, give a thought to your ride, and check out these eleven tips that will keep your car rolling smoothly through the cold season’s challenges.
-Even old hands at winter might find some new insights.
+Perhaps the first frost has already coated your windshield, or the tire pressure warning light came on for no apparent reason (also a sign of winter—we’ll explain more).
+As you zip up another layer, give a thought to your ride, and check out these eleven tips that will keep your car rolling smoothly and safely through the cold season’s challenges.
+Even old salts might find some new insights.

-We’re assuming you’ve covered the basics (such as your window scraper) and are up-to-date on your car’s regular scheduled service.
-Don’t postpone that—a mishap that would just be an annoyance in warmer weather could be a life-endangering hazard in the winter.
+We’re assuming you’ve covered the basics (such as that scraper; try under the seat?) and are up-to-date on your car’s regular scheduled service.
+Don’t postpone that—a mishap that might be just an annoyance in warmer weather could be a life-endangering hazard in the winter.

 Don’t Make Compost in Your Car